Irregular Periods: Causes, Symptoms and When to See a Doctor

 πŸ“š Medical References

-• World Health Organization (WHO).
-Women’s reproductive and menstrual health guidance.
+World Health Organization (WHO).
+Sexual and reproductive health.

-• American College of Obstetricians and Gynecologists (ACOG).
-Abnormal uterine bleeding guidance.
+American College of Obstetricians and Gynecologists (ACOG).
+Abnormal Uterine Bleeding.

-• National Institute for Health and Care Excellence (NICE).
-Menstrual disorder evaluation guidelines.
+National Institute for Health and Care Excellence (NICE).
+Heavy menstrual bleeding: assessment and management (NG88).

 ⚠️ Medical Disclaimer